 RBHS student Joanne* has soaked up and held onto this all consuming feeling.
 In the spring of 2016, after a verbal altercation with her father that escalated beyond proportion, Joanne reached a moment that will never leave her mind.

 “One day, he snapped, and he threw me down and hit me and held scissors above my head and threatened me a lot.
-It was extremely scary, and I still have Fight or flight response creates skewed time perception from it,” Joanne said.
+It was extremely scary, and I still have [post traumatic stress disorder] from it,” Joanne said.
 “My sisters threatened to call the cops and were screaming and crying for him not to hurt me.
 That’s when time stopped.”